kshedden/case_studies/methods/factor-overview.md

 chi-square distance from $X$ to the mean is
 $(X-\mu)^T{\rm diag}(\mu)^{-1}(X-\mu)$, and the squared chi-square distance between $X$ and $Y$ is $(X-Y)^T{\rm diag}(\mu)^{-1}(X-Y)$.
-As discussed further below, correspondence analysis arises most naturally when working with nominal (categorical) variables, but there are some situations where it makes sense to apply CA when the data are not nominal.
+As discussed further below, correspondence analysis arises naturally when working with nominal (categorical) variables, but there are other situations where it makes sense to apply CA when the data are not nominal.

 The motivation for embedding using the chi-square metric this is that in many